e-alfred/ocdownloader/README.md

 - Wiki : [Visit SGC-Univ.Net Wiki!](https://wiki.sgc-univ.net)

 ## Releases notes
+### v1.5.2
+- Added some basic function which scans the downloads folder to make new downloads visible within Owncloud/Nextcloud
+- hooked in the new function to the pageload of "Complete Downloads" and "All Downloads" (This is way from perfect but works somehow)
+- removed 1.5.1 from commits because of license change.
 ### v1.5.1
 - Fixing minor CSS / JS bug
 ### v1.5